fortunee/trillo/README.md

 # trillo
-A fictional all in one booking app
+An all in one booking app for a fictional travel and tour company